yabinmeng/nosqlbench-build-docs/site/content/user-guide/cli-scripting.md

 ## Concurrency & Control

-All activities that run during a scenario run under the control of, parallel to the scenario script.
-This means that you can have a number of activities running on their own flywheels while the scenario tends to them like an automaton.
-The scenario only completes when both the scenario script and the activities are finished.
+All activities operate parallel to the scenario script, allowing them to run independently at their own pace, while the scenario controls and manages them like an automaton.
+The scenario concludes only when both the scenario script and the activities are finished.

 ## Scenario Commands

 ### start

-example
-: `start driver=<driver> alias=<alias> ...`
+example: `start driver=<driver> alias=<alias> ...`

 You can start an activity with this command.
 At the time this command is evaluated, the activity is started, and the script continues without blocking.
 This is an asynchronous start of an activity.
 If